populationgenomics/metamist/docs/output_file_model_documentation.md

 #### Matrix Table (.mt) Files

 > [!WARNING]
 > **Not Currently Supported**: Matrix Table (`.mt`) files used by Hail are stored as directories in GCS, not individual files.
 The current validation system cannot handle directory-based file formats and will fail validation for `.mt` files.
+Consequently, they are treated as invalid files: no `OutputFile` record is created, and the path is stored as a simple string.

 **Workaround**: Store the `.mt` directory path as a string in the analysis `meta` field rather than in `outputs`: